Voice RecognitionTranslating voice into a natural language such as English. For example, a digital assistant who understands what you are saying.

 AssessmentsArtificial intelligence can be used in ways that people commonly perceive as unfair.
 For example, deciding you are a high credit risk based on factors unrelated to your financial history such as your friends or hobbies.
 Societies may decide to govern the use of artificial intelligence to prevent it from harming quality of life by systematizing the human experience according to cold logic.
 Artificial intelligence opens up a large number of issues of technology ethics as an AI is often autonomous as it learns its own behaviors.
 This can lead to situations such as machine biases.

 ResearchArtificial intelligence can find complex patterns using techniques that are similar to data dredging.
 If you look too hard for patterns you often find patterns that are meaningless.
 For example, an artificial intelligence might discover that people who eat strawberry toast are more likely to have headaches.
 This may be a meaningless pattern or it may have meaning.
-As such, artificial intelligence can be used as a starting point for research with the recognition that randomly discovered patterns are often meaningless.
-Discovering the meaning of a large number of events.
-For example, a network device fails in a data center causing 22,000 alarms a second from thousands of devices.
-Artificial intelligence could be used to determine the root cause of the alarms to quickly fix the problem.Productivity such as a software tool that quickly adapts to the behavior of the user.
+As such, artificial intelligence can be used as a starting point for research with the recognition that randomly discovered patterns are often meaningless. root cause of the alarms to quickly fix the problem.Productivity such as a software tool that quickly adapts to the behavior of the user.
 For example, a complex graphics design tool that quickly adapts to your work patterns and preferences to be more pleasing and useful.

 Design ToolsTools that allow you to design things beyond your knowledge.
 For example, a game-like environment that allows users who have no knowledge of architecture to architect buildings.
 Such a game may score your results such that you are continually becoming a better architect as you work.
 The game may place constraints such that users can only produce designs that are architecturally sound.

 DesignAn artificial intelligence that fully automates a design.
-For example, AI that creates an algorithm without the aid of a software developer.Getting more output for a unit of input.
+For example, AI that creates an algorithm without the aid of a software developer.output for a unit of input.
 For example, an artificial intelligence that waters plants in a greenhouse by learning how different types of plants respond to water in different conditions and stages of their lifecycle.

 Human-Computer InteractionSoftware that is able to communicate or socialize with people in a natural way given context such as language and culture.
 For example, a digital personal assistant with personality.

-PlanningPlanning such as a tool that develops project estimates based on machine learning from thousands of projects.Systems that improve the resilience of a community or organization to stresses.
+PlanningPlanning such as a tool that develops project estimates based on machine learning from thousands of projects.resilience of a community or organization to stresses.
 For example, a system that gives some advanced warning of earthquakes including an estimate of impact to each area.
 This can be used to warn people and automatically secure things such as a kitchen range, gas valve or an elevator.